conor-dowdall/enharmonic-note-selector/README.md

 }
 ```

-The CSS Custom properties `--dialog-backdrop-background` and `--default-spacing`
+The CSS Custom properties `--dialog-backdrop-background`, `--default-spacing`,
-are also provided.
+`--main-icon-size`, and `--close-dialog-icon-size` are also provided.

 ### Adding Note Colors